 (4) For a case in which the evaluation of the degree of impairment of the worker involves taking into account a recurrence, aggravation, or acceleration of any pre-existing disease that was to any extent asymptomatic before the event from which the injury or injuries arose, the WorkCover Guides are not to provide for a deduction to reflect the pre-existing nature of that disease to the extent that it was asymptomatic before that event.

-[Section 146A inserted by No. 42 of 2004 s.
+[Section 146A inserted: No. 42 of 2004 s.
 109.]

 146B.
 Evaluating degree of impairment for Part III Div.
 2A